onflow/flow/flips/20211007-transaction-fees.md

 The idea behind this design is to break down the transaction fees into smaller parts that are easier to define, control, and implement.

-The motivation behind the first separation is to separate the fees into a part that can be known before executing the transaction script, inclusion fees, and a part that can only be know by executing the transaction script, execution fees.
+The motivation behind the first separation is to partition the fees into a part that can be known before executing the transaction script, inclusion fees, and a part that can only be know by executing the transaction script, execution fees.

 The inclusion part of fees accounts for the resources needed by a transaction because of the transaction's properties (that can be known without executing the transaction's script).
 Transaction properties are things like the byte size of the transaction and the number of signatures.
 Some examples of resources that will be needed are the bandwidth to transfer the transaction from node to node, the verification of signatures and the verification of the sequence number.